YASHWANTgs/browser-artifact-forensics/README.md

 # Browser-artifact-forensics
-Digital Forensics project analyzing browser artifacts using Nirsoft BrowsingHistoryView
+Digital forensics project that looks into browser artefacts using Nirsoft BrowsingHistoryView.
-# Browser Artifact Forensics using NirSoft (NirSoft + CSV Analysis)
+# Analysis of Browser Artifacts Using NirSoft (Combining NirSoft with CSV Analysis)

-This project focuses on digital forensics of web browser activity.
-Using **NirSoft BrowsingHistoryView**, I extracted, analyzed, and visualized browser artifacts to simulate a real-world investigation scenario — showcasing timeline reconstruction and user behavior analysis.
+The study focuses on digital forensics for activities performed using web browsers.
+With NirSoft BrowsingHistoryView, the researchers gathered, analyzed, and graphically represented data to simulate an investigative setting—illustrating the process of reconstructing timelines in addition to the analysis of user actions.

-# Tools Used
+## Equipment Used

--  NirSoft **BrowsingHistoryView**
+- BrowsingHistoryView by NirSoft
--  Windows (data extraction)
+- Data extraction through Windows
--  CSV Viewer / Spreadsheet for analysis
+- An analysis tool for CSV files and spreadsheets.
--  Screenshots for documentation
+- Photos taken for archiving purposes.

 # Project Objectives

 - Simulate real-world forensic analysis of browser artifacts
-- Extract evidence from browser history (Chrome, Firefox, Edge)
+- Get data from web browsers' browsing histories (Chrome, Firefox, Edge).
-- Identify key indicators like:
+- Determine key measures that include:
-  - Visited domains
+- Recognized domains
 - Timestamps
-  - Browsing patterns
+- Reading patterns
-- Reconstruct timeline of user behavior
+- Reconstruct Chronological Order of User Actions.

-# Skills Demonstrated
+# Demonstrated Competencies

 - Digital forensics fundamentals
 - Timeline reconstruction
-- Evidence extraction & preservation
+- Gathering and saving evidence
 - CSV-based log analysis
 - Report documentation

 # Screenshots

-All screenshots of evidence extraction and analysis are available
+Screenshots related to extraction and analysis of evidence are all available.
 # Forensic Evidence

-Raw output exported as `.CSV` from NirSoft tool is available .
+The raw output, produced by the NirSoft tool in .CSV form, is available.
-- **Browser forensics yashwant.csv**
+- Browser forensics yashwant.csv

-# Use Case Scenario
+# Application Case Example

 Imagine a SOC analyst or incident responder needs to verify user activity related to a phishing investigation.
 This project simulates such an extraction and presents the raw data for timeline verification.

 # MITRE ATT&CK Mapping

-This digital forensics project aligns with the following MITRE ATT&CK techniques:
+Each of these digital forensic operations maps to the following MITRE ATT&CK tactics:

 1. T1217 -  Browser Information Discovery
-   - The project uses NirSoft BrowsingHistoryView to extract browser history, visited URLs, and timestamps.
+- The tool utilizes NirSoft BrowsingHistoryView to fetch browsing history, recorded URLs, and their timestamps.
-   - This mimics how threat actors enumerate browser artifacts during reconnaissance or data collection.
+This mimics the way threat actors collect browser artifacts in the course of reconnaissance or data collection.

 2. T1083 - File and Directory Discovery

-   - If the forensic tool accesses paths like AppData or user browser cache locations, it involves discovering sensitive file locations.
+Forensic software interactions with directory locations like AppData or user web cache directory locations require identification of locations with sensitive data.

 3. T1005 - Data from Local System

-   - Extracted browser data such as visited sites, cookies, and download history can represent locally stored user data.
-   - This reflects how adversaries collect data from an endpoint post-compromise.
+Data obtained from web browsers, visited sites, cookies, and downloads might collectively provide a type of locally kept user data. - This reflects how adversaries collect data from an endpoint post-compromise.
-                                        |

-# Author

-- **Name**: Yashwant G.S.
+#Author
-- **Comptia Security+ Certified | MSc Cybersecurity**
+: Yashwant G.S - Comptia Security+ Certified | MSc Cybersecurity